kernelkit/infix/doc/container.md

 > might not be what you want for a production system.
 For that at least
 > SECCOMP is recommended, which is out of scope for this tutorial.

+### Real Example

+To be able to preserve state in containers between reboots we need a writable layer, this is done with `podman create`, after which we can use `podman start`.
+We build on the previous example:

+    cni create host net1 veth0a 192.168.0.42/24
+    podman create --name system --conmon-pidfile=/run/pod:system.pid \
+           --restart=no --systemd=false --tz=local --privileged      \
+           --net=podman,net1 --entrypoint "/linuxrc" -p 222:22       \
+           docker://troglobit/buildroot:latest

+Here we map the host port 222 to the SSH port of the container, but one can just as easily map the host's port 22 (SSH).
+Just make sure to first disable the host's SSH service.

+> **Note:** the new options used here are required for enabling
+> monitoring and automate start/stop of containers at boot/reboot.

+This creates the named container `system` which we can now start:

+    podman start system

+and stop:

+    podman stop system

+For this particular image[^1] we need to modify its defaults a bit, because it is set up to run a DHCP client on the first Ethernet interface, which in our case is the `podman` default CNI bridge.
+In fact, we don't want the container to set up any networking since that is handled by Infix and podman.

+    root@infix-12-34-56:~$ podman start system
+    root@infix-12-34-56:~$ podman exec -it system sh
+    / # rm -rf /etc/network/interfaces
+    / # exit
+    root@infix-12-34-56:~$ podman stop system

+The change is now saved in the writable layer and the next time the container is started it will look like this:

+    root@infix-12-34-56:~$ podman start system
+    root@infix-12-34-56:~$ podman exec -it system sh
+    / # ifconfig
+    eth0      Link encap:Ethernet  HWaddr A2:32:4C:2B:5E:51
+              inet addr:10.88.0.11  Bcast:10.88.255.255  Mask:255.255.0.0
+              inet6 addr: fe80::a032:4cff:fe2b:5e51/64 Scope:Link
+              UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+              RX packets:204 errors:0 dropped:107 overruns:0 frame:0
+              TX packets:15 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:0
+              RX bytes:48240 (47.1 KiB)  TX bytes:1102 (1.0 KiB)

+    eth1      Link encap:Ethernet  HWaddr 56:B5:4E:D1:9C:E5
+              inet addr:192.168.0.42  Bcast:192.168.0.255  Mask:255.255.255.0
+              inet6 addr: fe80::54b5:4eff:fed1:9ce5/64 Scope:Link
+              UP BROADCAST RUNNING MULTICAST  MTU:1500  Metric:1
+              RX packets:274 errors:0 dropped:213 overruns:0 frame:0
+              TX packets:16 errors:0 dropped:0 overruns:0 carrier:0
+              collisions:0 txqueuelen:1000
+              RX bytes:60926 (59.4 KiB)  TX bytes:1377 (1.3 KiB)

+Automating start/stop at boot/reboot is documented in the next section.

+[^1]: A common task one has to do for many other standard images, e.g.,
+    Alpine Linux and BusyBox available on Docker Hub.

 ### Hybrid Mode

-If you've followed this tutorial then you now have a NETCONF based Infix system running.
-To run containers on it you need to leverage the Hybrid mode, described in the README but also repeated below.
+Since container setup and configuration is not modeled in YANG yet, we use the Infix *Hybrid mode*, also described in the README.

-To start containers in *Hybrid Mode*, provided the images have been downloaded with `podman pull docker://troglobit/buildroot:latest`):
+To start containers in *Hybrid Mode*, provided the images have been downloaded with `podman pull docker://troglobit/buildroot:latest` and a container created (above):

 ```
 root@infix:/cfg/start.d$ cat <<EOF >20-enable-container.sh
 #!/bin/sh
 # Remember to create the veth0a <--> vet0b pair in the CLI first!
 cni create host net1 veth0a 192.168.0.42/24
-podman-service -e -d "System container" -p "--net=podman,net1 -p 222:22 --entrypoint='/linuxrc' --privileged" buildroot:latest
+cat <<EOF > /etc/finit.d/available/pod:system.conf
+service name:pod :system pid:!/run/pod:system.pid podman --syslog start system -- System container
+EOF
+initctl enable pod:system
 exit 0
-EOF
 root@infix:/cfg/start.d$ chmod +x 20-enable-container.sh
 ```

-Here we map the host port 222 to the SSH port of the container, but one can just as easily map the host's port 22 (SSH).
-Just make sure to first disable the host's SSH service.

 Reboot to activate the changes.
 To activate the changes without rebooting, run the script and call `initctl reload`.